setrus/VulnHub/DC-6/DC6-walkthrough.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-adding /bin/bash to the end of the ./backups.sh
+We are adding /bin/bash to the end of the ./backups.sh

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~